 The ability of polygamy to stem the evils of prostitution and other sexual abuses remains unproven.

 One argument advanced between 1852 and 1890 involves the assertion that polygamy produces healthier parents and offspring than monogamy, claiming that sexual relations during pregnancy robs “the future mother of that vigor which should nourish her embryonic offspring, and giving intensified sensual desires to that offspring.”14

 In 1870, Brigham Young declared, “Talk about polygamy!
 There is no true philosopher on the face of the earth but what will admit that such a

 system, properly carried out according to the order of heaven, is far superior to monogamy for the raising of healthy, robust children!”15

 While some Utah polygamists were motivated to believe these benefits of plural marriage, science has yet to validate them.

 Regardless, a belief in polygamy as a divine fountain of youth or that monogamous offspring were in any way physically superior to the children of polygamists seems to have little relationship to Joseph Smith’s theology supporting plural marriage and makes little sense in light of what we know about medicine and psychology in the twenty-first century.

 The practice of polygamy on earth expands a man’s emotional and sexual opportunities as a husband as it simultaneously fragments a woman’s emotional and sexual opportunities as a wife.
-This obvious inequality makes it nearly impossible to successfully defend to unbelievers.
+This obvious inequality makes it nearly impossible to successfully defend except when practiced for theological reasons.

 Despite this challenge, several non-religious arguments were advanced by Latter-day Saints in the nineteenth century to defend the practice.